-Given the digital nature of our platform (online sales), Hiro recommends the production of small furnishing accessories and objects for home design such as, for example: coffee tables, tables, stools, multipurpose containers, trays, mirrors wall, table mirrors, hangers, shelves, candle holders.
-Other items may be valued at the discretion of the company but there is no guarantee that they will be taken care of.
+Given the digital nature of our platform (online sales) Hiro recommends the production of small furnishing accessories and objects for home design such as, for example: coffee tables, tables, stools, multipurpose containers, trays, mirrors wall, table mirrors, coat hangers, shelves, candle holders.
+Other items may be assessed at the company's discretion but there is no guarantee that they will be taken care of.

 Materials

-For products developed with Hiro, the use of metal (carbon steel, stainless steel, aluminum) is an essential condition.
-This is because we have a long experience in metalworking and we want to carry out your projects directly.
-Thus, we can keep prices lower and give you greater guarantees of control over the production process.
+For the products developed with Hiro, the use of metal (carbon steel, stainless steel, aluminum) is an essential condition.
+This is because we have long experience in metalworking and we want to carry out your projects directly.
+Thus, we can maintain lower prices and give you greater guarantees of control over the production process.
 Furthermore, it is a material suitable for multiple processes and cheaper than other materials.
-You can combine metal with wood, glass and mirrors.
-If you want to evaluate other metals such as brass or copper, in your project, please contact us to check the feasibility.
-Similarly, if you need to use other materials besides wood and glass, we invite you to contact our technicians.
+You can accompany metal with wood, glass and mirrors.
+If you want to evaluate other metals such as brass or copper in your project, contact us to check the feasibility.
+Likewise, if you need to use other materials in addition to wood and glass, we invite you to contact our technicians.

-We are always looking for new materials and processes, so that we can provide you with more possibilities in your projects.
+We are always looking for new materials and processes, so that we can provide you with greater possibilities in your projects.

 Processing

-Some processes are not available for the objects you produce with Hiro, due to our characteristic of dealing with medium-small lots.
+Some processes are not available for the objects you produce with Hiro, precisely due to our characteristic of dealing with medium-small batches.

-Discover below all the types of processes and their technical specifications.
-If you cannot find the workmanship you are looking for or the measurements of your object do not allow it, contact us to check possible changes to the project.
-We will be happy to find, together with you, the solution that best suits your needs.
+Discover all the types of processes and their technical specifications below.
+If you do not find the workmanship you are looking for or the measurements of your object do not allow it, contact us to check possible changes to the project.
+We will be happy to search, together with you, for the solution best suited to your needs.

 Welding

-Welding is a process that allows the union of two joints by fusion of the same or by means of filler metal.
+Welding is a process that allows the union of two joints by melting them or by using filler metal.
 The technologies we use are:

 Weldability of metals

-Be careful as not all materials have the same weldability.
+Be careful because not all materials have the same weldability.
 Steels generally have greater weldability than other materials.
-During the design phase, Hiro reserves the right to evaluate the feasibility or otherwise of this process for materials other than steel.
+Hiro reserves the right, during the design phase, to evaluate the feasibility or otherwise of this process for materials other than steel.

 Aesthetics

-Consider that the welds can be "ground" or "on sight".
-In the first case, you will not see any joining of the pieces and the final result will be almost the same as a single piece.
-In the second case the weld bead is visible.
+Consider that the welds can be "ground" or "exposed".
+In the first case, you will not see any union of the pieces and the final result will be almost the same as a single piece.
+In the second case the welding seam is visible.

-There are no particular limitations in the use of welds except, as already indicated, with regard to the type of material.
-In any case, the project must be evaluated in order to perform the most suitable type of welding (both in terms of aesthetics and mechanical stress issues).
+There are no particular limitations in the use of welding except, as already indicated, regarding the type of material.
+In any case, the project must be evaluated to carry out the most appropriate type of welding (both in terms of the aesthetic aspect and for issues of mechanical stress).
 Our technicians will be able to advise you on the best type of welding.
-If you like, you can indicate on your design whether you want a ground or exposed joint weld.
+If you want, you can indicate on your project whether you want a weld with a visible or ground joint.

 How you can use it